TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 To summarize, here are the main actions to implement GTD with Emacs:
 - Add tasks with `org-capture`.
 - Sort your inbox with `org-refile`.
-- Groom your backlog with `org-todo`
+- Groom your backlog with `org-todo`.
 - Plan your projects with `org-schedule`.
 - Get things done with `org-agenda`.